Experimental Prototype City of Tomorrow: Plot

 Philip (Matthew Rhys) and Elizabeth (Keri Russell) meet with Pastor Tim (Kelly AuCoin) at his office, explaining that they "fight for justice."
 They warn him not to tell anyone for the sake of their family, although they make him confess that he told his wife about it.

 Philip and Elizabeth visit Gabriel (Frank Langella) to give him the vial.
 They report their meeting, debating over fleeing the country, because they cannot kill Tim as it will damage their relationship with Paige (Holly Taylor).
 Philip tells Paige about Tim revealing their secret, which disappoints Paige as she felt she could trust him.
 He advises her in maintaining a good relationship with Tim.
 After talking with Claudia (Margo Martindale), Gabriel informs them of the new plan: the Jennings will go to a vacation trip in Epcot, while Tim and his wife will be killed by KGB agents and make it appear like an accident.
 Philip is conflicted, but Elizabeth supports the decision.
 To make it appear more natural, they leave a pamphlet in the kitchen, which is found by Henry (Keidrich Sellati), who suggests the trip.

 In prison, Nina (Annet Mahendru) is informed that she was found guilty of her charges, despite the lack of a trial, and she is facing a possible execution.
 While sleeping, she dreams of reuniting with Stan (Noah Emmerich) at their safe house.
 Back in America, Elizabeth goes undercover at a Mary Kay party, where she befriends a woman, Young Hee Seong (Ruthie Ann Miles), a sales representative.
 She goes selling door-to-door with Young Hee, and then attends a dinner at her house, where she meets her husband, Don Seong (Rob Yang).

 Sandra (Susan Misner) visits Philip at his house, during which Philip seizes the moment to mention that he confessed to Elizabeth about attending EST sessions and that Stan fought with him, hoping to fix his relationship.
 Stan, meanwhile, suspects Martha (Alison Wright) is hiding something, and asks Agent Aderholt (Brandon J. Dirden) to help him by distracting her while he searches her apartment.
 Unaware to them, their encounter is overheard due to the bug planted in the Mail Robot.

 During their next meeting with Gabriel, Philip and Elizabeth find him on the floor, severely coughing.
 Realizing he may have contracted glanders, they hurriedly meet with William (Dylan Baker).
 Realizing they contracted it, William flees, only to be caught by Philip, who spits on him to get infected.
 William is forced to take them to his apartment, where he provides antibiotics for them and Gabriel.
-William states that they must quarantine themselves in Gabriel's apartment for 36 hours, as well as taking doses every couple hours.
+William states that they must quarantine themselves in Gabriel's apartment for 36 hours, as well as taking doses every 6 hours.
 This forces the Jennings to cancel their Epcot trip.